There are factors that differentiate between all three and consumption of each one of them depends on an individual’s need.

 Whey Protein Isolate

 Whey Protein Isolate is a result of multiple folds of filtration.
-The main aim in the processing of Whey is to take care of its peptide bonds as unfair treatment may lead to them being Denatured.
-On application of heat, Peptides rings tend to break and the protein loses its biological significance.
+The main aim of the processing of Whey is to take care of its peptide bonds as unfair treatment may lead to them being Denatured.
+On application of heat, Peptides rings tend to break and the protein loses it’s biological significance.
 Not to forget, Whey has cancer-fighting skills too.

 Isolates undergo multiple filtration levels to remove lactose and fat content without losing their biological activity.
 The resultant is 90-95% protein content with minimal or no fats and carbs and even lactose.
 People who are generally lactose intolerant use whey protein isolate.